 - Building relationships with webmasters to secure backlinks from relevant sites

 - Writing guest posts with backlinks to your site for publications in your niche

 - Identifying and building relationships with influencers to get your content shared on social media

 Now that you understand the basics of on-page and off-page SEO, you’re ready to try your hand at writing SEO content.

 How to Write SEO Content

 There is a goldilocks-zone when it comes to writing SEO content.
-Good SEO writing strikes the perfect balance between writing for search engines and writing for your target audience.
+Good SEO copywriting strikes the perfect balance between writing for search engines and writing for your target audience.
 If you want to know how to write SEO content, follow these steps.